cbourke/ComputerScienceII/notes/1261-Spring2026/CSCE156/06-trees.md

   * Add an element
   * This ends up being a *restricted access* data structure
 * Get and remove the minimum element
-  * Save off the root element to return it
+  * Save off the value for a return value
-  * Replace the root with the "last" element (the element at the lowest level, all the way to the right)
+  * Replace the root with the "last" element (the element at the lowest level, all the way to the right): this assumes we have "free" access to it
   * Heapfiy/fix the heap: swap the element with the minimum of is left/right child until a) the heap property is satisified or b) you reach a leaf node
   * $O(d) = O(\log{n})$ (this assumes that you have free or efficient access to the "last" node)
 * Add an element